 About Marc Foster

-Marc is currently revising his novel "Deli Seven" and drafting another.
+Marc is currently revising his novel "Border States."
 His short fiction has appeared in Hunger Mountain, Santa Clara Review, and South Carolina Review.
-As a founding board member of Grub Street, he helped the organization develop over nine years to become the premier non-profit writing center in New England and a nationally recognized model.
-He currently serves on the board of 826 Boston.
+As a founding board member of Grub Street, he helped the organization develop over ten years, and subsequently served on the board of 826 Boston for more than a decade.

 Anyone who has followed Jennifer Haigh’s writing career will be unsurprised to learn that her fifth and latest novel, Heat and Light, offers a gripping, cleverly constructed, deeply empathetic account of the shale gas boom’s effect on economically downtrodden Bakerton,…